arilsmn/arilsmn/README.md

 - 👀 I’m interested in CODE and DESIGN
 - 🌱 I’m currently learning JAVA language
 - 💞️ I’m looking to collaborate on Any Branch or Project that will learn me more about code
-- 📫 How to reach me on Whatsapp, Telegram, Instagram, Facebook and more
+- 📫 How to reach me on email : kingarijk66@gmail.com

 <!---
 arilsmn/arilsmn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.